What is Radiologic Technology?

 The work requires physical activity such as lifting, standing for long periods of time, and moving heavy equipment.
 Operating the equipment requires physical stamina, as well as critical thinking and ability to perform mathematical calculations.

 Radiologic Technologists perform direct care of patients, are highly adaptable in quick or changing circumstances, and communicate with physicians and other healthcare professionals.
 They must be CPR certified and hold professional licensure and certifications.

-Before considering admission to the program, take the time to investigate the profession.
-Observing radiographers working, speaking with radiologic technology professionals, visiting Brookdale’s library, or searching the Internet may help you better understand the profession, job requirements, and educational requirements.
+Before considering this career field, take some time to investigate the work.
+Observe radiographers working, speak with radiologic technology professionals, visit the Brookdale classrooms and labs, and speak with our faculty and students – these will help you better understand the profession, the learning requirements, and the job.

-The Radiologic Technology Program at Brookdale Community College is a full-time A.A.S. professional degree program.
-Students looking to apply to the program must meet specific admissions requirements.
-Once admitted into the professional radiologic technology program, the student will be in class, laboratory practice, and clinical practice for 35-40 hours per week.
-During the first summer, students will participate in a 6-week, 40-hour clinical practicum and in the second summer, a 3-week clinical practicum.
+The Radiologic Technology Program is a full-time A.A.S. professional degree program.
+Students seeking admission to the program must meet specific program admissions requirements.
+Once admitted into the program, you will be in classroom instruction, laboratory practice, and clinical practice for 35-40 hours per week.
+During the first summer, you will participate in a 6-week, 40-hour clinical practicum, and in the second summer, a 3-week clinical practicum.

 Prospective students will complete a college application and program application.
 For the college application Start Here!

 What competencies will I acquire?

 Graduates of this program will be able to: